 That's a good point.
 I might go back and change that.
 Those are the sort of little details that do give flavor to a story.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven three three one as a four place number.
+In the field marked validation number, enter four three zero two as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2013 Michael G Kellner All Rights Reserved